 Hemp Seed Pesto

-- Heat oven to 400°F and line a baking sheet with parchment.
+- Preheat oven to 400°F and line a baking sheet with parchment.
 Arrange peppers and the 1/2 lemon on a medium baking sheet, skin side down with the lemon cut side down.

-- Brush the peppers with some of the pesto and roast for 30 minutes or until they become soft and the edges begin to darken.
+- Brush the peppers with some of the pesto and roast everything for 30 minutes or until they become soft and the edges begin to darken.

-- Remove peppers from oven and fill with cauliflower mixture, cubed cheese, olives, and a squeeze of the roasted lemon.
+- Remove the peppers from the oven and fill them with the cauliflower mixture. cubed cheese, and a squeeze of the roasted lemon.
 Return to the oven to melt the cheese, about 3-5 minutes.

-- Serve over the remaining cauliflower rice and drizzled with pesto.
+- Serve over the remaining cauliflower rice and drizzle with pesto.

 Nutrition InformationYield 6 Serving Size 1 stuffed pepper